zetanumbers/posts/myosotis.md

 There is a class of problems that we will try to solve.
-In particular, we return some object from a function or a method that mutably (exclusivelly) borrows one of function arguments.
+In particular, we return some object from a function or a method that mutably (exclusively) borrows one of function arguments.
 While returned object is alive we could not refer to borrowed value, which can be a useful property to exploit.
 You can invalidate some invariant of a borrowed type but then you restore it inside of returned object's drop.
 This